My Thoughts On Shinichiro Shirakura's Announcement Of Possibly Discontinuing The Super Hero Taisen Film Series

 Do I hate the SHT idea entirely?
-For me, I did enjoy Chou Super Hero Taisen, Kamen Rider Grand Prix, Super Hero Taisen Z (to a lesser extent) and Kamen Rider Grand Prix.
-I'd still pick Chou Super Hero Taisen over that really ugly Power Rangers (2017) film.
-But I think the problem right now is that Toei's got their hands full or two, the SHT film series is no longer as feasible as it looks like.
+For me, I did enjoy Chou Super Hero Taisen for quite awhile, Kamen Rider Grand Prix, Super Hero Taisen Z (to a lesser extent) and Kamen Rider Grand Prix but none of those movies gave me that much satisfaction for some reason.
+I think the problem right now is that Toei's got their hands full or two, the SHT film series is no longer as feasible as it looks like.
 Producing Super Sentai and Kamen Rider requires lots of money from the Research and Development up to the production itself.
 How much money is invested in everything used from the stuntmen, workshops, CGI and the like?

 If the movies are no longer as profitable then it's time to cut it out.
 I can't really say if it's for the best.
 Since Shirakura is in charge of planning and production - he's probably seeing deep doo doos when it comes to the SHT films.
 If something is no longer feasible then it's time to get rid of it.
 Relying on past successes is a sure way to financial suicide.
 Having too many projects can be bad for innovation.
 If your innovative idea doesn't deliver then you might as well check why it failed.
 If there are too many projects then it may also contribute to why Tokusatsu can also go downhill at times.
 Reducing the workload may help ease the extreme pressure writers and producers are experiencing.